A forgotten molecule worth a careful look.

 - Ferroptosis — a newly discovered form of cell death involving iron accumulation.

 Most kidney therapies — blood pressure medications, blood sugar control, SGLT2 inhibitors — address one or two of these drivers.
 L-carnosine, based on emerging research, appears to interact with all five.
-That is unusual, and it is why clinicians who follow nutrition, metabolism, and integrative nephrology research have started paying closer attention.
+That is partly why clinicians who follow nutrition, metabolism, and integrative nephrology research have started paying closer attention to it.

 How L-carnosine protects the kidney, layer by layer.